 \section{Overview: Mini-Batch Complete Verification}

-In this section, we describe our approach for group local robustness verification: dynamically identifying mini-batches that are likely to be successfully verified together.
+In this section, we describe our approach to group local robustness verification: dynamically identifying small subsets of inputs -- called mini-batches -- whose $\epsilon$-balls are likely to be successfully verified together.
 At high-level, our verification relies on an abstraction-refinement procedure, similarly to~\citet{SYMBOLIC_INTERVAL,SYMBOLIC_INTERVAL_LINEAR_RELAXATION,CNN_ABSTRACT_REFINE,REFINE_ZONO}.
-However, to minimize the analysis time, there are several inherent questions to address: (1)~what computations are abstracted to a mini-batch?
-(2)~how to identify how many and which inputs to include in mini-batches? and (3)~how to perform refinement?
+However, to minimize the analysis time, there are several inherent questions to address: (1)~what computations are abstracted given a mini-batch, (2)~how to identify how many and which inputs to include in mini-batches and (3)~how to perform refinement.
 We next discuss our ideas to address these questions.